mrmodori/mod-gibberish-generator/README.md

 ## Known Bugs

 *  When generating words with separators, sometimes it can end with dual separators.
 Example: "Word!." or "Word,.".
-*  Program crashes when writing something other than a number when starting.
-*  When changing word with the in the PrioritySentinceWordsImpl you get double output.

 ## Usage